 The Reminder to Move is one of Alta’s features built-in to keep you on your activity track.

 Lacking inexpensive models like the Blaze, this premium is anti-sedentary, good at nudging you to move when you’ve sat around for far too long.

 The reminder is an audio alert that says, “Feed me steps”.
 This is both good and terrible.
 On the one hand, some wearers will love that the watch can actually talk them out of sedentary living.

-On the other hands, some people may find the command rather annoying.
-At least it would have been better if the reminder were in the form of a vibration instead.
+On the other hand, some people may find the command rather annoying.
+At least it would have been better if the reminder were in the form of vibration instead.

 Alta has a smart tracker that automatically detects the type of activity you’re doing and then logs the data in the system for you.

 In theory, it works well.
 But in an actual sense, the technology is rather floppy.
 It only favors high-intensity activities or activities that involve frequent movements.

 For example, it’s good at detecting walks, stairs climbed, and even running.
 But it fails to monitor light training like yoga, sit-ups, and indoor cycling.

 As you can see, we have some really cool Fitbits for men on our list.
 We tested them and can assure you they are good picks.
 However, we did come across a few more in our research that you should try out.
 Check out the options below: